xwiki-contrib/displayer-multiselect-suggest/README.md

 #set($SuggestDisplay_itemsEditable = true)
 {{/velocity}}
 ```
-* To force the space where the new items will be created to a custom space add the bellow code before the {{include}} macro.
+* To force the space where the new items will be created to a custom space add the below code before the {{include}} macro.

 `#set($SuggestDisplay_editModeSpace = "yourSpace")`